DKrautkramer/on-call-status/README.md

-# On Call Status SPA with Vue.js
+# On Call Status SPA with Admin Features

 Working [demo](https://dkrautkramer.github.io/on-call-status/)

+## What is Does

 This is a demo of an on-call SPA that does the following:
 - shows a list of active on call users